tobby-lie/Feed-Forward-NN-Customers-Exited/ReadMe.md

 # CUSTOMERS EXITED

-This program is a program that utilizes various feed- forward neural networks in order to predict which customers from a European Bank will exit or stay
+This program utilizes various feed- forward neural networks in order to predict which customers from a European Bank will exit or stay
 (1 or 0).